-• What will be the update cycle for the collection of the data?
+What will be the update cycle for the collection of the data?

-Every other year for state roads, every 3-5 years for non-state roads.
+Every other year for state roads, every 3-5 years for non-state roads, on a continuous bases for core data such as centerlines information.

 6.1.5 Costs and Resources for MIRE FDE Data Collection